 It’s important to remember that skull base tumors are uncommon, and having one or more of these risk factors does not mean that a diagnosis is inevitable.
 Conversely, it’s possible to develop a skull base tumor without having any known risk factors.

 World-class diagnostics and treatment for skull base tumors can be found at Moffitt Cancer Center.
 Our Neuro-Oncology Program is led by neurosurgeons, medical oncologists, head and neck surgeons, neurologists and other experts who focus exclusively on neurological tumors, both malignant and benign.
 As one of the highest-volume cancer centers in the country, our multispecialty team possesses a unique level of experience diagnosing and treating complex and uncommon skull base tumors.
 It’s this expertise—combined with our leading-edge treatment options and clinical trials—that allows us to achieve more positive outcomes and improved quality of life for the patients we serve.

 In addition to clinical treatment and supportive care, Moffitt excels in advanced genetic counseling and testing services.
 Our team of board-certified genetic counselors is available to consult with patients about their hereditary risk of malignant and benign skull base tumors, as well as more common conditions like breast, ovarian and colorectal cancers.

 People who would like to consult with a Moffitt physician about their individual skull base tumor risks, symptoms or treatment options can call 1-888-663-3488 or submit a new patient registration form online.
-As Florida’s top-ranked cancer hospital, we’re prioritizing rapid access to advanced cancer care by connecting prospective patients to specialists within 24 hours.
+As Florida’s top-ranked cancer hospital, we're prioritizing rapid access to advanced cancer care with our specialists.

 Medically reviewed by Andre Beer Furlan, MD, PhD, skull base and endovascular neurosurgeon.